SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ##### Feature Selection

-In our data, we are only dealing with 8 independent variables, and because prediction accuracy is our goal, we might safely test all of our models with all inputs.
+In our data, we are only dealing with eight independent variables, and because prediction accuracy is our goal, we might safely test all of our models with all inputs.
 But Feature Selection should be included as a matter of methodological rigor.
 Feature Selection can help us **improve model accuracy** if there is "noise" and/or multicolinearity among input variables.
 For Big Data analysis, selecting the right features can also help train models more **efficiently.** But my favorite reason is that Feature Selection helps us to interpret and explain what models are doing.
-Although in this project we're aiming for predictive accuracy over **parsimony,** at a human level we tell stories with data one variable at a time.
+Although in this project we're aiming for predictive accuracy over **parsimony,** at a human level it is easier to tell stories with data one variable at a time.

-In this project, we'll use a method called *Recursive Feature Elimination With Cross Validation (RFECV)* which starts with all input variables in a model, and then iteratively removes those with the weakest relationships with the output variable.
-To cross-validate, we then split the data into many "chunks" and iteratively trains & validates models on each "chunk" seperately.
-This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
+*Recursive Feature Elimination With Cross Validation (RFECV)* is a feature selection algorithm that starts with all input variables in a model, and then iteratively removes those with the weakest relationships to the output variable.
+To cross-validate, it then splits the data into many "chunks" and iteratively trains & validates models on each "chunk" seperately.
+This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models are.
 From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!
-RFECV is easily carried out using scikitlearn, and follows the same coding structure as other functions, so for all that is going on under the hood, it is rather convienient and easy to perform.
+RFECV is easily carried out using scikitlearn, and follows the same coding structure as other functions, so for all that is going on under the hood, it is rather convienient and easy to use.

 <br>